sdotlock/EU261-Compensation-from-Qatar/README.md

 - A PDF form to absolve them of any wrong doing.
 - A link to a secure webform to fill in.

-There is one giant caveat at this point. **==The form they send is only valid for a small 48 hour window from the time they send it.==** I hope you're not out camping when they send this!
+There is one giant caveat at this point. **The form they send is only valid for a small 48 hour window from the time they send it.** I hope you're not out camping when they send this!
 You also need access to a printer to manually sign the PDF agreement - digital signings are not acceptable.
 I dont have a scanner, I simply took a clear photo of the form.

 After filling everything in they advise that payment will be made within 2-4 weeks.
 A long time when you've already been waiting three months.